jonico/awesome-runners/README.md

 #### Runtime - Container, Kubernetes, virtual machines

-Specifies whether the self-hosted runners are running on a container, Kubernets cluster or virtual machine.
+Specifies whether the self-hosted runners are running on a container, Kubernetes cluster or virtual machine.
 Virtual machine based runners typically have some cloud specific dependencies.

 #### GHES - GitHub Enterprise Server support